beauchamplab/rave/README.md

 ```r
 rave::start_rave()
 ```
-* If installation has proceeded correctly, a new web browser window should open with the RAVE splash screen.
+* If installation has proceeded correctly, a new web browser window should open with the RAVE splash screen that shows the current version number (e.g. 1.0).

 ## Using RAVE